What is the objective of this project?

 Questions on Development Concept - Open Space, Height & Density

-The project concept proposals aim to develop the Dundrum Central [i]site sensitively, balancing the aims for development of a new sustainable urban neighbourhood and integrating with the mature landscape to provide high quality multi-functional and attractive open space.
+The Draft Masterplan proposes to develop the Dundrum Central site sensitively, balancing the aims for the development of a new sustainable urban neighbourhood and integrating with the mature landscape to provide high quality multi-functional and attractive open space.

 How much land is available for development?